Christine-horrocks/CV/README.md

 #### Delivery

 I am used to working to both long-term and short-term deadlines.
 I am skilled in time management and prioritising key tasks.
-Having led the development of new syllabi, the marking of exams and the creation of a blended learning and Ed-Tech development plan, I understand the importance of delivering quality work to an inflexible deadline.
+Having previously led the development of new syllabi, the marking of exams and the creation of a blended learning and Ed-Tech development plan, I understand the importance of delivering quality work to an inflexible deadline.

 #### Fast Learner

-Despite having limited coding experiance, I was able to gain a place at the highly competative Makers Academy Bootcamp.
+Despite having limited coding experience, I was able to gain a place at the highly competitive Makers Academy Bootcamp.
 My progression through the course and my successful graduation indicate that I am quick to pick up new concepts and skills.
-My final project especially demonstrates the complex code that I am able to use after only four months of intensive coding experiance.
+The projects which I developed through out the course show how quickly I was able to pick up languages, including: Ruby, Javascript and Swift.
+They also demonstrate my abilities to plan, organise and create a full stack program after only four months of intensive coding experience.

 ## Projects

-To be completed......
+During my time learning to code I have developed projects both individually and as part of a team.
+My individual projects include tasks such as replicating an oyster card system in Ruby and creating a single page web app thermostat in JavaScript.
+My group projects include creating a full stack Air B n B replica in Javascript and a Git helper tool based on the command line.
+One of the projects which I am most proud of being a part of was the creation of a notes app which is designed to help students review and revise their notes through the use of multiple reminders.

 ## Experience